hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/writings_prose/819_a_preface.md

 only one aphorism of *Vaisheshika Darshana* and say nothing more.
-The aphorism is this: आप्तोपदेशं शब्दः — which means that the teachings of Siddha Purushas (perfected souls) have a probative force and this is technically known as Shabda Pramâna (verbal evidence).
+The aphorism is this: आप्तोपदेशं शब्दः — which means that the teachings of Siddha Purushas (perfected souls) have a probative force and this is technically known as Shabda Pramāna (verbal evidence).
 Rishi Jaimini, the commentator, says that such Âpta Purushas (authorities) may be born both among the Aryans and the Mlechchhas.

-If in ancient times Greek astronomers like Yavanâchârya could have been so highly esteemed by our Aryan ancestors, then it is incredible that this work of the lion of devotees will fail to be appreciated by my countrymen.
+If in ancient times Greek astronomers like Yavanāchārya could have been so highly esteemed by our Aryan ancestors, then it is incredible that this work of the lion of devotees will fail to be appreciated by my countrymen.